unrealemon/Doozie_Shop_Playwright_Automation_Project/README.md

 - npm (comes with Node.js)

-## Install the VS CODE Extension:
+## Install:
-Open the Extensions view in VS Code (Ctrl+Shift+X or Cmd+Shift+X) and search for "Playwright"
+Step 1: Open the Extensions view in VS Code (Ctrl+Shift+X or Cmd+Shift+X) and search for "Playwright"

-Download all the project files from this repository.
+Step 2: Download all the project files from this repository.

-Open the project in VS CODE.
+Step 3: Open the project in VS CODE.

-Find and open the tests/DoozieShop.spec.js file
+Step 4: Find and open the tests/DoozieShop.spec.js file

 ## Open the vs code terminal and run:
-npx playwright test --project=chromium --headed
+Step 5: npx playwright test --project=chromium --headed

 ## This command will run the automation script in Chromium browser in UI mode.